Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Descartes' Cove Recommended by Johns Hopkins Center for Talented Youth (6 CD set for gifted grades 6 through 8)

-In a leaky lifeboat, students survive an ocean storm and become marooned on a deserted island once inhabited by Rene Descartes.
-They discover his parchment notebook, pick up a map and other gear, and begin their journey through the island tunnels, volcanoes, underground rivers, jungles, abandoned mines, sunken ships and many more surprises.
-At each step, they solve increasingly difficult puzzles and math challenges, earn gold coins, and make entries in their own journal.
-As they master each math concept, they prepare to tackle the final quest...
+Marooned on a desert island once inhabited by Rene Descartes, students discover his notebook and gear and begin their journey through the island's tunnels, volcanoes, abandoned mines, and sunken ship.
+At each step, they solve increasingly difficult puzzles and math challenges that follow NCTM standards.
+As they master each math concept, they prepare to tackle the final quest to build a means to escape from the island...
 For more great details, read Blending instructional design principles with computer game design: The development of Descartes' Cove.
+There's even a Descartes' Cove Demo!

 Doctor Walt’s CAD For Kids Recommended by CADKEY, ages 8 and up (age 6)